w3c/exploration-ig/README.md

 ## Meetings

 Agendas are proposed as [agenda issues](https://github.com/w3c/exploration-ig/labels/agenda).
+We will scribe in a Google Doc and export notes into a markdown file for archiving in our GitHub repository.

 ## Meeting Information